Bhargav19-root/docs/utm-parameters/overview.md

 # UTM Parameters Overview

-Learn how to manage and organize your UTM parameters in LinkUTM for consistent campaign tracking.
+Learn how to manage and organize your UTM parameters in linkutm for consistent campaign tracking.

 ## What are UTM Parameters?